exequielyuri/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors
-This is a simple JS implementation of Rock-Paper-Scissors.
-It is part of [TOP](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors)'s foundations [path](https://www.theodinproject.com/paths/foundations/courses/foundations).
+This is a simple JS implementation of [Rock-Paper-Scissors](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors), as part of [TOP](https://www.theodinproject.com/) curriculum.
+I made it so that you can see the next move of your opponent.